 Students who voluntarily or involuntarily withdraw from Lynn University for one or more full semesters lose degree-seeking status.
 Students wishing to return to the University must submit an application for readmission to update information.
-Students who have attended another institution during their absence from Lynn University must have all academic credentials sent to the Office of Admission.
+Students who have attended another institution during their absence from Lynn University must have all academic credentials sent to the Office of Admissions.
+In addition, a letter of recommendation from the Dean of Students from the last college/university attended or a letter from your employer verifying your employment is requested, along with a personal statement explaining why you wish to return to Lynn University.